dominic-ks/research/food-banks/initial-contact-email.md

 the purpose of designing better tools.

 If this sounds like something you’d like to participate in, please reply to this email (optional: or contact me on `number`) and we’ll arrange a time.
-If you’d like to participate but can’t commit to a `meeting/call`, you can also take part in our online survey at `link`.
+If you’d like to participate but can’t commit to a `meeting/call`, please let me know by responding to this email and we will send you our online survey when this is ready.

 Thanks very much for reading, and I look forward to hearing from you soon.